seeuinhell95/Starter-Pack/README.md

 **WARNING:**

-The plugins / extensions you have found here have been edited for private use only and collected on our own servers by our friends.
+The plugins are designed for private use only.
+They had been collected by friends from our own servers.
 We do not intend to harm anyone.
-It's not private in Repository because we want to share plugins with more than 3 friends.
-Anyone can use what you find here if you want.
+The Repository is not private because we want to share plugins with more people.
+The plugins you find here can be used by anyone freely.

 **Peace! =)**